wickljas/PES_Board/README.md

     <i>Nucleo F446RE Overview</i>
 </p>

-Arm MBed provides a dedicated platform with essential information about the development board.
+Arm Mbed provides a dedicated platform with essential information about the development board.
 Here you can find technical specifications and the pinmap.

 - [Mbed ST-Nucleo-F446RE</font>][0]